 You will also be asked to fill out an assessment form before snorkelling.
 If you are assessed as an at-risk snorkeller you may be required to wear a flotation device while snorkelling.

 All our vessels are catamarans, which offer greater stability and a smoother ride than monohull vessels.
-For day trips, we recommend travelling on board ReefQuest from Cairns and AquaQuest from Port Douglas, as these are our newer, purpose-built vessels.
+For day trips, we recommend travelling on board ReefQuest from Cairns as it is our newer, purpose-built vessel.

 If you are prone to motion sickness, we recommend buying natural ginger tablets, available at all local chemists.